The Tattooed Widow

 The Tattooed Widow (Swedish: Den tatuerade änkan) is a Swedish International Emmy Award winning TV movie from 1998, written and directed by Lars Molin.

-The film is centered on the 60 plus woman Ester, played by Mona Malm.
-Ester is living in a somewhat failed marriage where she is expected to take care of the household and be a good grandmother.
-But when a female relative, aunt Agnes, dies, everything changes.
-Agnes' death gives Ester new possibilities and becomes an impulse for her to live her dreams.
+The film is centered on the sexagenarian (60+) woman Ester, played by Mona Malm.
+Ester lives in a somewhat failed marriage where she is expected to take care of the household and be a good grandmother.
+But when a female relative, Aunt Agnes, dies, everything changes.
+Agnes' death and a lot of money and a big apartment that Ester inherits from her offers Ester new possibilities and becomes an impulse for her to live her dreams.

 In 1999 The Tattooed Widow was awarded an Emmy Award for best international TV movie.